 Spay and neuter package prices are based on the pet’s weight.
 (Larger pets require larger amounts of anesthetics, suture, and disposables than a small pet.)
 Spay and neuter packages include IV catheters and intra-operative IV fluids, anesthesia, anesthetic monitoring, and local anesthesia.
-Prescriptions that may go home afterward are not included in the package price.
-She often sends dogs home with anti-inflammatory and narcotic meds for a couple of days post-operatively.
-Cats typically get onsior and buprenorphine.
-Blood work on young pets is optional (but encouraged) and not included in this package pricing.
-An in-house chemistry profile (VetScan) is $100 if chosen on the day of, but typically we offer lab work prior to the day of surgery that is more economical (cbc/chem) as lab work sent out is more affordable.
-Middle-aged and older pets will be strongly advised to have blood work prior to anesthesia.
-Examinations are required for our patients prior to surgical procedures.
-Pets will of course be examined the day of the procedure, but Tequesta Vet Clinic requires an exam prior to surgery day to evaluate if there are issues prior to placing a pet under anesthesia, to ensure all vaccines are current prior to hospitalization for the surgery, etc. Rarely will Dr. Sutton allow the initial surgery to be the day of the spay or neuter.
-This is for the pet’s benefit.
-The prices below are for surgery but you can expect to spend another 30 bucks or so for injections of analgesia and probably $32 in analgesics to go home.
-(Perioperative anti-inflammatories and narcotics are charged at an affordable $15 per injection.)
-If you don’t also have an E collar, there is a small fee for an E collar as well.
+Blood work on young pets is optional (but strongly encouraged) and not included in this package pricing.
+An in-house chemistry profile is $131 if chosen on the day of, but typically we offer lab work prior to the day of surgery that is more economical (cbc/chem) as lab work sent out is more affordable.
+For middle-aged and older pets we requite the pet to have blood work prior to anesthesia.
+Examinations are required for our patients PRIOR TO THE DAY of any surgical procedures.
+Pets will of course be examined the day of the procedure, but Tequesta Vet Clinic requires an exam prior to surgery day to evaluate if there are issues prior to placing a pet under anesthesia, to ensure all vaccines are current prior to hospitalization for the surgery, etc. This is for the pet’s benefit.
+The prices below include local anesthesia for both dogs and cats and an estimate for the anti-inflammatory drug post operatively.
+For cats, the price includes Zorbium.
 Please also click on the SURGERY TAB on this website and THE ANESTHESIA SAFETY NETS TAB on this website for the big picture on surgery and anesthesia at TVC and why you should choose us for your spays and neuters.
 A spay is not “just a spay”.
 When we anesthetize a pet at TVC we have only one pet, YOUR pet, under anesthesia at a time.
 Dr Joi’s joke is that type A people may be irritating in everyday life, but we are the ones you want anesthetizing your pet!
 When we do the spay or neuter is the perfect time for us to place the microchip which we do for free.
 AGAIN, ALL PROCEDURES INCLUDE IV CATHETER AND FLUIDS, ANESTHESIA, ANESTHETIC MONITORING, AND LOCAL ANESTHESIA.
 We try our best to make charging simple with no hidden fees.
 The estimates below include E collars and pain meds to go home with the patient.
 We utilize long lasting analgesics and local anesthetics whenever possible.

 Other surgical procedures: